cheymonty/cal-to-tasks/README.md

 # Google Calendar Events to Google Tasks
-*This project moves the calendar events into the default task list*
+*This project moves calendar events into a specified task list*

 ## Use Cases